jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/3-visualize-location-data/README.md

 ### Task - load the GPS data from storage

-1. Replace the entire contents of the `init` function with the following code:
+1. Replace the entire contents of the `init` function in 'index.html' file with the following code:

     ```javascript
     fetch("https://<storage_name>.blob.core.windows.net/gps-data/?restype=container&comp=list")